Wertik/ConditionalText/README.md

 *Example with [Specialized crates](https://www.spigotmc.org/resources/specialized-crates-1-8-1-16.9047/)*

 To provide the `$0` argument, add another param to our placeholder: ``%conditionaltext_<setting>_(args)%``\
 You can add as many of them as you want!
-Just make sure you're **counting from 0**, because that's the right and only way to count.
+Just make sure you're **counting from 0**, because that's the right and only way to count, and seperating each one with an underscore.

 For the above example with a crate named Epic to display, you'd use ``%conditionaltext_custom-arg-setting_Epic%``